GCSE Art Coursework: Tips for a Portfolio That Stands Out

 Artist Research That Actually Helps

-Analyse, Do Not Describe
+Analyse, Don’t Describe

 Show the Influence